blake8steak/FBUTwitter/README.md

 This was definitely a little trickier than the past two applications, and I had hoped to complete more of the optional features listed (especially the RT/Favorite) but I unfortunately ran out of time.

-Still, overall I am happy with how it turned out for the most part - wish there was more functionality built in (replies, tap to view full image, etc) but this is a solid, clean Twitter client and I learned a lot from this project.
+Still, overall I am happy with how it turned out for the most part - wish there was more functionality built in (replies, tap to view full image, etc) but this is still a decent, clean Twitter client and I learned a lot from this project.

 ## Open-source libraries used